 When you add in the “accidental exercise, such as taking the stairs and walking to and from the office, 2lbs per week is very achievable.
 It must be said, however, that this is still a pretty lofty goal, and 1-1.5 lbs per week is probably more realistic.

 Do spin classes burn more calories than outdoor cycling?

 According to caloriesburnedhq.com, an average male of 198lbs cycling at 16 kph over a distance of 7 miles (30 mins worth) burns around 472 calories, which puts it at almost exactly the same as in a spin class.

 So how can this be?
 Surely you must burn more if you’re sweating like crazy and using hill sprints?

 In road cycling, you are moving at a near-constant pace, whilst still needing to tackle naturally occurring obstacles like hills.
 The combination of a constant speed with hill climbs makes for a pretty intense workout, even if you aren’t dripping wet in your first ten minutes.

-Bear in mind that in a spin class you will have periods of rest where you are working at a very low resistance, whereas this is missing from outdoor and road cycling.
+Bear in mind that in a spin class, you will have periods of rest where you are working at a very low resistance, whereas this is missing from outdoor and road cycling.

-So in the end, the calories burned indoor cycling and road cycling end up being pretty much the same, one is certainly safer than the other, but it’s really down to personal preference.
+So in the end, the calories burned by indoor cycling and road cycling end up being pretty much the same, one is certainly safer than the other, but it’s really down to personal preference.